jennielees/full-stack/_posts/2015-05-03-week-1-assignment.md

 * [Control Flow: If and For](http://www.swaroopch.com/notes/python/#control_flow)
 * [Codecademy: Loops](http://www.codecademy.com/courses/python-beginner-en-cxMGf/0/1?curriculum_id=4f89dab3d788890003000096)

-#### Exercises
+#### More Practice

-Want more practice?
-Try the 'extra credit' section below, or work through

 * [Hackbright: Conditionals: Make a guessing game](https://github.com/hackbrightacademy/Hackbright-Curriculum/tree/master/Exercise01)
 * [Hackbright: Math and Functions](https://github.com/hackbrightacademy/Hackbright-Curriculum/tree/master/Exercise02)

-Both of these point to some resources you can work through first, though we've already covered some of that material, so try reading through the exercise first and going to the extra resources if you need them.
+Both of these point to some resources you can work through first, so try reading through the exercise first and going to the extra resources if you need them.

-#### Extra Credit
+#### Challenges

 * Write a script to calculate the number of MUNI rides you can take, given your Clipper balance as input.